 Concentrated medium preparation for open pond cultivation

 To prepare trace elements solution partially fill a 1 L volumetric flask with distilled water (DW).
 Insert a magnetic stir bar and add the chemicals shown in Table 1 sequentially.
 Ensure that each ingredient dissolves before the addition of the next constituent.
-Remove the magnetic and fill the flask to the 1 L volume mark.
+Remove the magnet and fill the flask to the 1 L volume mark.